Skuxblan/Outlook-account-creator/README.md

 ## Tips

 - If you noticed script detects SMS verification you should change your ip with proxy or wait some time.
-- Capsolver sometimes is not able to do captcha correctly, especially while number of images to be processed is above norm (up to 5) you should consider changing your proxy or take a break then.
+- Nopecha sometimes is not able to do captcha correctly, especially while number of images to be processed is above norm (up to 5) you should consider changing your proxy or take a break then.
 If you want to check what's going on disable headless mode in `main.py` file.

+## Worth mention

+- I have noticed recently Microsoft requires a lot of captcha images to be solved.
+Something is up with detecting chromedriver.
+I've tried to use fingerprint solution, but he only one which is working good for me is not able to add extension to browser, so the process can't be fully autoomated.

 ## Contributing